frankieseh/TLFE2025/README.md

 ![example calculation](./example.png)

 Context around this task is intentionally vague so we can see what direction you take this on your own.
-With that said, feel free to reach out with clarifying questions.Please spend no more than 2 hours on this test.
+With that said, feel free to reach out with clarifying questions.
+Please spend no more than 2 hours on this test.

 ## Key Requirements